Robert Helenius: Helenius vs. Wilder

-Helenius then faced former WBC heavyweight champion Deontay Wilder with the fight scheduled to occur on October 15, 2022, at Brooklyn's Barclays Center.
+Helenius then faced former WBC heavyweight world champion Deontay Wilder with the fight scheduled to occur on 15 October 2022, at Brooklyn's Barclays Center.
 He lost the bout by first round knockout.

 Helenius vs. Joshua

-On 6 July 2023 Dillian Whyte vs. Anthony Joshua II, a rematch of the 12 December 2015 bout was announced to be held at The O2 Arena in London.
+On 6 July 2023, Dillian Whyte vs. Anthony Joshua II, a rematch of the 12 December 2015 bout was announced to be held at The O2 Arena in London.
 This was cancelled on 5 August 2023, after Whyte returned a positive drug test conducted by the voluntary anti-doping agency.
-On 8 August 2023, Helenius was announced as the replacement for Whyte, with the bout taking place on the originally scheduled date of August 12, 2023.
+On 8 August 2023, Helenius was announced as the replacement for Whyte, with the bout taking place on the originally scheduled date of 12 August 2023.

-Helenius lost the bout by knockout in the 7th round.
+Helenius lost the bout by knockout in the seventh round.

 Doping ban

 Helenius was given a two-year ban by UK Anti-Doping (UKAD) on 19 July 2024 after failing a drug test following his fight with Anthony Joshua.
 He tested positive for clomifene, although the boxer denied intentional doping and blamed the consumption of contaminated egg and chicken.
-The ban was backdated to when he was first provisionally suspended meaning he will be eligible to fight again on 18 September 2025.
+The ban was backdated to when he was first provisionally suspended meaning he would be eligible to fight again on 18 September 2025.